Derrick Dockery: Washington Redskins (second stint)

 On March 1, 2009, Dockery re-signed with the Redskins to a 5-year, $26.5 million contract.
 He started 16 games at left guard, replacing free agent Pete Kendall.
-In 2010, he had a streak of 116 straight games played ended, when he was declared inactive in Week 5, after struggling playing in new head coach Mike Shanahan's zone blocking scheme.
-He injured his left knee against the Tennessee Titans.
+In 2010, he lost his starting role after struggling playing in new head coach Mike Shanahan's zone blocking scheme.
+He was declared inactive in weeks 5-10 with an injury and again for last seven games of the season after he injured his left knee against the Tennessee Titans.

 He was released on March 1, 2011.

 Dallas Cowboys

-On September 4, 2011, Dockery was signed by the Dallas Cowboys.
-He started in the second game against the San Francisco 49ers in place of an injured Bill Nagy, but suffered a sprained medial collateral ligament and a tibial plateau fracture.
-He recovered in week 8 to replace an injured Montrae Holland as a backup guard for the rest of the season.
-On August 3, 2012, he was signed to be the backup guard to Mackenzy Bernadeau.
-He wasn't re-signed after the season.
+On September 4, 2011, Dockery was signed by the Dallas Cowboys when they cut Montrae Holland for being out of shape.
+After not playing in the first game, he started the second against the San Francisco 49ers in place of an injured Bill Nagy, but suffered a sprained medial collateral ligament and a tibial plateau fracture.
+He recovered in week 8 and came in to back up Holland, who had been re-signed following the injuries to Nagy and Dockery.
+He started the last game of the season after Holland partially tore his left bicep.

+On August 3, 2012, he was signed to be the backup guard to Mackenzy Bernadeau after injuries to the several linemen.
+He played in every game but one that season, mostly on special teams.
+Following an injury to Ryan Cook, Bernadeau was moved to center for two games and Dockery was the starting right guard.

+He became a free agent after the season was over, but went unsigned.

 Dockery finished his career after appearing in 141 games with 115 starts.
 He started his first career game in week four of the 2003 season, and went on to start 109 straight contests until 2010.
 He also had a stretch of 116 consecutive games.